vitchyr/StudyPlanner/README.md

 exams.

 ### Usage
-Edit classes.json and calendar.json(see section below) and then run the
+Edit classes.json and calendar.json (see sections below) and then run the
 following:
 ```
 python planner.py [savefile]